isaac-nabe/multinational-retail-data-centralisation652/README.md

 3. **Data Extraction**:
    - Learned how to extract data from a remote database and load it into a Pandas DataFrame for further processing.
    - Learned how to extract data from a PDF using `tabula-py` and load it into a Pandas DataFrame.
+   - Learned how to extract data from an API and handle authentication securely.

 4. **Data Cleaning**:
-   - Understood the importance of handling missing columns and data types during the data cleaning process.
+   - Understood the importance of handling missing columns, data types, and erroneous values during the data cleaning process.
-   - Developed methods to clean user data and card data effectively.
+   - Developed methods to clean user data, card data, and store data effectively.

 5. **Debugging and Error Handling**:
    - Gained experience in identifying and fixing various errors related to file handling, database connectivity, and data processing.